 Smoking

-Talk to your pharmacist if you buy any medications over the counter to treat common illnesses like colds and flu or topical applications that you put on your skin.
+Before you start taking amitriptyline, tell your doctor if you are taking any other medications including things you have bought from a pharmacy or other shop for common illnesses like colds and flu or medications that you put on your skin.

 Do not drive a car or ride a bike just after you start taking amitriptyline.

 Taking amitriptyline may make you feel less alert than normal and/or give you blurred eyesight when you start taking it.
 This could affect you if you drive a car, ride a bike, or do anything else that needs a lot of focus.
-It might be best to stop doing these things for the first few days, until you know how it affects you.
+It might be best to stop doing these things for the first few days or weeks until you know how it affects you.

 Pregnancy